Carol Kumamoto

 Carol Kumamoto is an American microbiologist who is Professor of Molecular Biology & Microbiology at Tufts University.
 She investigates the filamentous growth of Candida albicans, a fungal pathogen that causes several diseases.
 She is also interested in how C. albicans interacts with its host during colonisation and invasive diseases.
 She is a Fellow of the American Association for the Advancement of Science and the American Academy of Microbiology.

 Early life and education

 Kumamoto studied biology at the University of California, Los Angeles (UCLA), graduating in 1976.
 She remained there for her doctoral degree before moving to Harvard Medical School for a postdoctoral research position in 1980.
 She joined Stanford University as a research associate and joined Tufts University in 1986.
-Her early work involved monitoring the mechanism of action of E.coli.
-She studied the mutant strains of E.Coli that were defective in exporting the periplasmatic protein maltose binding protein into the periplasm from the cytoplasm.
+Her early work examined the translocation of proteins across E. coli's inner-membrane.
+She studied the mutant strains of E. coli that were defective in exporting the periplasmatic protein maltose binding protein into the periplasm from the cytoplasm.
 She showed that these mutants were defective in the gene SecB and went on to study the mechanism of action of this protein; showing that it had chaperone activity and was selective in its binding to exported protein precursors.